joelkoomson2/joelkoomson2/README.md

 # 🧩 JoelKoomson

-**`Digital Nomad (Devloper/Scholar/Ambassador)`**
+**`Digital Nomad (Devloper/Scholar/)`**

-I'm an aspiring software developer and Ambassador at Georgia State University; establishing my digital footstep every step every day.
-All influential men and women are refined and developed, and being in a competitive field only makes me eager to be grander and become an expert craftsman.
-I have a never-ending passion for finance and learning how to build tools to impact the world markets.
+I'm an aspiring software developer and student at Georgia State University; establishing my digital footstep every step every day.
+All influential men and women are refined and developed, and being in a competitive field only makes me eager to perfect my craft.
+I have a never-ending passion for learning and I hope build tools to impact the world markets.
 My educational growth and professional growth are at the core of my character, and fuel my passion to one day attain a coveted PhD. ---->🎓

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->